iwatakeshi/macchiato/README.md

 mocha has a main function that you can use to remove some boilerplate from your testing code.

-On the desktop platform, you can pass in command-line arguments/flags.
+> You can pass in command-line arguments/flags.

 ```cpp
 // This tells mocha to provide a main function.
 Only do this in one source/cpp file